anotherRedbeard/web-api-demo-container/README.md

 The workflow is using bicep templates to create everything it needs for an App services container deployment for this API.
 It has 2 separate stages: build-infra, build-deploy

 1. build-infra
     - Uses azure credentials to create a resource group via the `az cli` and then calls the `az deployment group create` command to deploy the bicep templates that are stored in the `./iac/` folder.
-This will create all the infrastructure you need to support this demo api implementation for AKS.
+This will create all the infrastructure you need to support this demo api implementation for Azure app service.
 These actions are idempotent so they can be run multiple times.
 2. build-deploy
     - Builds the container, tags the image, and deploys it to container registry.
     - Deploys the container to the app service and sets up the config so it can get the image again for scaling and failures.